Shreyg-27/Online-Voting-System/README.md

 ### Full Chain

 - The "Full Chain" API allows users to view the complete blockchain along with its length.
-- Access the "Full Chain" API through the web interface or use the URL `http://localhost:5500/chain/` in your browser or a REST client.

 ### Voting Process